Siyuexi/Siyuexi.github.io/_pages/about.md

 # About Me

-Junjielong Xu ("徐俊杰龙" in Chinese) is a Ph.D. student of Computer Science in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHKSZ).
+Junjielong Xu ("徐俊杰龙" in Chinese) is a Ph.D. candidate of Computer Science in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) (CUHKSZ).
 His supervisor is [Prof. Pinjia He](https://pinjiahe.github.io).
 Before joining CUHKSZ, he received his BEng degree from the [School of Electronic Information and Communication](https://eic.hust.edu.cn/) at [Huazhong University of Science and Technology](https://hust.edu.cn/) (HUST) in 2022.

-His research interest spans Software Engineering, Programming Language, and Natural Language Processing.
+His research interest is Large Language Model driven Software Engineering.
 He currently focus on Log Analysis, Debugging, and other AI4DevOps topics.
 His work is published in the top-tier venues.

 # News